pandeypriti015/Web-Card/README.md

 This is sample UI for displaying the USER profile details using complete CSS.

-Displayed the details using cards and is wrapped inside the screen width.
+Displayed the details(image, name, date of birth, email) using cards and is wrapped inside the screen width.

 Installation Clone this repository: https://github.com/pandeypriti015/Web-Card.git